raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 The entire transformation process takes a full Round and can be quite stressful to the creature in question, requiring a second Força de Vontade roll to retain their original personality, with a Failure stunning the subject for 1d10 minutes, and a Fumble resulting in death from mental shock.
 Each doubling or halving of the creature's original SIZ makes the Força de Vontade roll to retain the personality one grade more difficult, as would a complete change of environment, such as changing a person into a fish.
 A successful roll allows the victim to retain their INT and CHA as well as any skills requiring those Characteristics.

-The transformation grants the recipient the assumed creature's form of breathing, if other than normal; any natural attacks; and all mundane modes of movement.
+The transformation grants the recipient the assumed creature's form of breathing, if other than normal; any natural attacks; and all mundane modes of Movimento.
 It does not grant any heightened or magical Abilities possessed by the creature.
 For example, a creature that has been polymorphed into a dragon will not gain the creature's breath attack or spell-like abilities, but will gain the ability to fly, it's tough hide, deadly bite, claw attacks, and so on.
 In addition, the victim gains the new form's physical skills such as Atletismo, Musculatura, Fly, Natação, as well as its Hit Points and Damage Modifier.
 Assuming the transformed individual retained their INT, they still lose the capacity to speak, unless the new form possesses the ability to articulate words.
 Those that were able to cast spells in their previous form would still be able to cast in the new form, assuming they still possess the capability to produce the verbal and somatic components.
 In the case of a drastic change, such as being changed from biped to quadruped, or a land animal to a sea creature, for example, the Games Master should feel free to penalize by at least one Difficulty Grade, the use of any skills that would take time to learn while adjusting to the new form until there has been sufficient time to practice.
 This is especially true of physical skills such as Atletismo, Unarmed, Natação, Fly, Combat Skills, and so on.

 The Força de Vontade roll to retain one's personality is required every day that the subject remains transformed until failed, cauCanto the person to finally succumb to the mentality of the new form, with INT changing to INS in the case of a non-sapient creature.
 All special and magical Abilities owned by the new form that were not acquired previously, such as gaze attacks, breath weapons, and so on, are now available to the creature as the transformation is complete.
 Characters that lose their identity in this way become Non-Player Characters under the control of the Games Master.